-Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions is the skill needed during development of any application .
+Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions are the skills needed during development of any application.
 Judgment and Decision Making:

-Robotics Engineers must Consider the relative costs and benefits of potential actions to choose the most appropriate one.
+Robotics Engineers must consider the relative cost and benefits of potential actions to choose the most appropriate one.

 Some Job Titles